 Gold doesn’t rely on the value of the dollar to thrive.
 It doesn’t rely on the health of the stock market to increase in value.
 As a matter of fact, gold is the perfect diversifier to stock market portfolios because it works opposite of the stock markets.
 Historically, as the stock markets corrected, crashed, or went into recession, gold increased in value.

-When looking for an asset that will serve you as financial insurance and has a track record of diversifying well against stock market corrections and inflation, look no further than to gold.
+When looking for an asset that will serve as a hedge and has a track record of diversifying well against stock market corrections and inflation, you may find what you’re looking for in gold.
 Stock market correction, inflation, and geo-political angst will keep you up at night when your retirement depends on paper assets touted by Wall Street.
 With a portion of your wealth in gold, you’ll have a good night’s sleep.